 It has been predicted that Vietnam’s development will accelerate to the point that it is the world’s fastest developing among all emerging economies by 2025, the same year it is expected to reach a nominal GDP of 436 billion USD.

-While Internet penetration is around 66%, the smartphone penetration rate is 72% (regular mobile’s penetration sits at an impressive 97%) and so it is expected that more people will naturally use the Internet on their existing smartphones as costs go down.
-Though approximately 50 million people use eCommerce in Vietnam, or around half the population, online retail still made up only 0.7% of total retail in 2017.
-This is expected to grow considerably to 5% by 2020, and is indeed showing promising growth rates – stats from 2018 show a 15.6% growth over the previous year, with a total revenue of 2.259 billion USD, a figure that is expected to almost double by 2023.
+While Internet penetration is around 73%, the smartphone penetration rate is 98% and so it is expected that more people will naturally use the Internet on their existing smartphones as costs go down.
+Though approximately 51.78 million people use eCommerce in Vietnam, or around half the population, online retail made up 8.7% of total retail in 2021.
+This is indeed showing promising growth rates – stats from 2018 show a 15.6% growth over the previous year, with a total revenue of 2.259 billion USD, a figure that is expected to almost double by 2023.

 As such, though still just a fraction of total retail, eCommerce is a fast-growing market which is primed to continue expanding quickly due to respectable degrees of tech adoption and consumer electronics penetration.